-How long does an allergy appear: when to expect a reaction?
-How allergy manifests itself in children and adults - the first signs, diagnosis and treatment.
+How long does it take for an allergy to appear: when to expect a reaction?
+How allergies manifest themselves in children and adults - first signs, diagnosis and treatment.

-Under their influence, human receptors begin to "fight back a stranger", that is, well-known allergy symptoms appear.
-How long an allergic reaction manifests itself and symptoms occur depends on the way the allergen enters the body and the individual characteristics of the patient.
-Read the article, after what time different types of allergies appear.
+Under their influence, human receptors begin to “repel the stranger,” that is, well-known allergy symptoms arise.
+How long it takes for an allergic reaction to appear and symptoms to appear depends on the method of entry of the allergen into the body and the individual characteristics of the patient.
+Read the article about how long it takes for different types of allergies to appear.

 At the very first contact with the allergen, no reaction occurs.
 At this time, the immune system “studies” the stranger and produces protective antibodies.
 Symptoms begin to appear from the second exposure.

-At this time, ready-made antibodies begin to fight a foreign protein - an allergen.
+At this time, ready-made antibodies begin to fight the foreign protein – the allergen.
 How quickly an allergy manifests itself depends on the individual characteristics of the body.
-For some, a couple of minutes is enough, and sometimes the symptoms are delayed for several days.
+For some, a couple of minutes are enough, and sometimes symptoms are delayed for several days.

 Peculiarities